 Use HDR mode

-If you've got stable hands and are taking photos of stationary objects, then you should use HDR (high dynamic range) mode if you want lighting and shadows in the photo evenly exposed.
-This is particularly useful if it's picture with high contrast – lots of particularly dark and particularly light bits.
 HDR mode takes two or more pictures of varying exposures almost simultaneously, then combines the best and brightest bits of both into one photo.
-Keep the camera super-steady when you use HDR mode, otherwise your photo will come out blurred.
+You need to keep the camera super-steady, otherwise your photo will come out blurred.

 Use those post-processing filters

 There are plenty of people out their who pour scorn onto all the lovely filters you can enhance your photos with.
 But for casual smartphone photographers, those retro, black-and-while, Windmere, Islandia, and other hipster filters can really add character to a photo.
 Most Android smartphones come with a great selection of filters, but if you're running a bit short, try Pixlr (formerly Pixlr Express) for a great selection.Pixlr – Free Photo Editor

 If you have a pair of sunglasses with a reflective coating on the lens, you can use them to capture a good perspective for your shots, like in the example below.
 The light source always be reflected off the lens to help you better capture the scene or action that's in your view.